NoobSambit/ARMYBATTLES/CRON_EVOLUTION_JOURNEY.md

 *This document serves as a roadmap for anyone facing similar serverless timeout issues.
 The journey from 10-second limits to unlimited processing is a testament to creative problem-solving and platform selection.*

 **Remember:** The right tool for the job matters more than clever hacks.
 GitHub Actions was the answer all along—we just had to find it! 🚀

+**Final Update:** External cron system has been fully deprecated in favor of GitHub Actions as the single source of truth for scrobble verification.